nathan-osman/Webmail-Notifier-Linux-Driver/README.md

-## Webmail-Notifier-Linux-Driver
+## Webmail Notifier Linux Driver

 This project intends to create a working Linux device driver for the [Dream Cheeky USB Webmail Notifier](http://www.dreamcheeky.com/webmail-notifier).
+The picture below demonstrates its appearance when lit:

 ### The Device